bitburner-official/bitburner-src/src/Documentation/doc/en/programming/terminal_pipes_and_redirects.md

 When you run a command in the terminal, it normally prints its output directly to the screen.
 A **pipe** (`|`) lets you take that output and send it as input to another command instead.
 One command produces output, and the next command consumes it.

 ```
-[home /]> echo "hello world" | myFile.txt
+[home /]> echo "hello world" | grep "hello"
 ```

-Here, `echo` produces the text `"hello world"`, and instead of printing it to the terminal, that text is passed as input (stdin) to a file and saved.
+Here, `echo` produces the text `"hello world"`, and instead of printing it to the terminal, that text is passed as input (stdin) to grep for it to search.

 ### What is a redirect?